 - Policy a.
 Ensure that a library facility is designed compatibly with the character of its surrounding area. - Policy b.
-Acquire sites for libraries that will be large enough for future expansion, should additional facilities be needed.
-In general, a site area of 3 to 5 acres is preferred for a regional facility and 2 to 3 acres for a community facility.
-The standard for site size as determined by County staff combines the land needed for the structure plus the land needed for parking requirements. - Policy c.
 The total library system should provide at least .5 square foot of library space per resident.
-Accordingly, ensure that the population of each library district is served with adequate facilities, based upon the following size and population standards: - Size: In general, regional libraries should be between 25,000 and 45,000 square feet.
-Community libraries should be between 13,000 and 20,000 square feet. - Service population: As a function of sub-Census tracts within each library service area, the size and demographic makeup of a service population varies slightly from year to year.
-Regional libraries serve populations of between 45,000 and 115,000.
-Community libraries serve populations between 16,000 and 62,000 depending on the density of the particular service area.
+Accordingly, ensure that the population of each library district is served with adequate facilities.
+In general, regional libraries should be between 25,000 and 45,000 square feet.
+Community libraries should be between 13,000 and 20,000 square feet.